 But what exactly is it?

 The word Mindfulness could be seen by some as a bit of a misnomer.
-Your mind is not ‘full’ when you practise it.
+Your mind is not ‘full’ when you practice it.
 Rather, think of being mindful – aware of yourself, others and your immediate environment and you’re heading in the right direction.

 There are many definitions of Mindfulness.
-The one that resonates best with Paul is adapted from one of John Kabat-Zinn’s (University of Massachusetts Medical School and founder of ‘MBSR’ – Mindfulness-Based Stress Reduction) definitions and is simple and direct:
+The one that resonates best with us is adapted from one of John Kabat-Zinn’s (University of Massachusetts Medical School and founder of ‘MBSR’ – Mindfulness-Based Stress Reduction) definitions and is simple and direct:

 Mindfulness is purposely paying attention, non-judgementally, to whatever you are experiencing in the present moment